wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-mongodb-template.md

 Another important concept in resource creation is the ability to specify dependencies and precedencies between resources, as you can notice in the **dependsOn** JSON array.
 In this particular template, deploying each node depends on the previous successful deployment of **shared resources**.

 Attached disks are formatted as part of the node preparation activities triggered by the execution of the mongodb-ubuntu-install.sh script file.
-Inside that file, in fact you’ll find an instance of the following call.
+Inside that file, in fact you'll find an instance of the following call.

     bash ./vm-disk-utils-0.1.sh -b $DATA_DISKS -s